rzelazko/lime-tracker/README.md

 - Change `emailVerificationDate` to indicate it is sending date (not verification) & edit emulator users
 - Use Firestore instead of dummy data - dashboard
 - Use Firestore instead of dummy data - charts
-- Use Firestore instead of dummy data - reports:
-  - Fix date range: ex: until: 12/31/2021 (from 12/01/2020) (also too many months on the list)